nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/quick-overview.md

 ---
   ## What is Nuxeo Platform
   Nuxeo Platform is a set of server and client side software artifacts and tools that allow you to build, operate and maintain advanced content management applications: core business applications with strong DAM or Case Management flavors, verticalised document management systems, hyperscale archival repositories and more.
 Among all the reasons why you would like to use Nuxeo Platform for your project, the most obvious are:
-  - A proven track of reached performances goals
+  - A proven track of **reached performances** goals
-  - A state of the art technical design and software engineering tooling
+  - A **state of the art technical design** and software engineering tooling
-  - Advanced content repository, workflow and content transformation features
+  - **Advanced content repository, workflow and content transformation** features
-  - An open development model with great documentation and great visibility on product evolutions that enables you to quickly reach a high level of expertise
+  - An **open development model** with great documentation and great visibility on product evolutions that enables you to quickly reach a high level of expertise

   Main components of the Nuxeo Platform are:

-  - The Nuxeo Server, that runs on top of the Java Virtual Machine, with different deployment options.
+  - The **Nuxeo Server**, that runs on top of the Java Virtual Machine, with different deployment options.
 The Nuxeo Server exposes a modular set of features via a REST API.
 The Nuxeo Package system allows to easily define what bundles are deployed on the Nuxeo Server.
 Nuxeo Server is often called Nuxeo Platform as a shortcut, and because it is clearly the most important asset of the Nuxeo Platform, embedding a fully featured repository, a content transformation grid and a workflow engine.
 The Nuxeo Server is [benchmarked](https://benchmark.nuxeo.com) continuously to guarantee performance expectations

-  - Nuxeo Web UI: a flexible and pluggable content browser that allows users to perform usual content management operations in a highly productive style: browse, search, upload, preview, download, resolve tasks etc...
+  - **Nuxeo Web UI**: a flexible and pluggable content browser that allows users to perform usual content management operations in a highly productive style: browse, search, upload, preview, download, resolve tasks etc...
 WEB UI's strength is its capability of be heavily customised for taking into account your application's data model and custom business process.

-  - Nuxeo Addons: as we said above, you can install additional bundles on top of the bare Nuxeo server to enrich its features and capabilities set.
+  - **Nuxeo Addons**: as we said above, you can install additional bundles on top of the bare Nuxeo server to enrich its features and capabilities set.
 Nuxeo Addons compatible with a given version of the Nuxeo Server are distributed through the Nuxeo Marketplace.

-  - Client SDKs and Nuxeo Elements: Java, JavaScript, C#, Python, PHP, iOS, DART : several clients are available for quickly start integrating with Nuxeo Server without having to know the details of our REST API.
+  - **Client SDKs** and **Nuxeo Elements**: Java, JavaScript, C#, Python, PHP, iOS, DART : several clients are available for quickly start integrating with Nuxeo Server without having to know the details of our REST API.
 We even  provide a rich set of web components, the "Nuxeo Elements" that brings out-of-the-box features that you can include in your application just by using the good HTML tag.

-  - Nuxeo Drive: a desktop application that maps a Nuxeo repository's content to a Desktop's file system, with synchronization logics and offline access and edit capabilities, in the spirit of Enterprise File Sharing Systems like Dropbox or Box.
+  - **Nuxeo Drive**: a desktop application that maps a Nuxeo repository's content to a Desktop's file system, with synchronization logics and offline access and edit capabilities, in the spirit of Enterprise File Sharing Systems like Dropbox or Box.

-  - Nuxeo Mobile: Native Android and iOS applications developed with React Native and available on respective stores.
+  - **Nuxeo Mobile**: Native Android and iOS applications developed with React Native and available on respective stores.
 A React Native framework to build custom mobile applications is being developed and will be released later in the year 2017.

-  - Build, QA and Performance analysis tooling.
-All the tooling we use for building, maintaining and testing our software artifacts is free and open source.
+  - **Build, QA and Performance analysis tooling** All the tooling we use for building, maintaining and testing our software artifacts is free and open source.
 It is available for your own project, as a great catalyzer of your engineering practices.

-  - Nuxeo Studio and Nuxeo cli: Nuxeo Studio is an online application with which you can easily implement project's customisation requirements: content modeling, business logic and user interface design.
+  - **Nuxeo Studio** and **Nuxeo cli**: Nuxeo Studio is an online application with which you can easily implement project's customisation requirements: content modeling, business logic and user interface design.
 Nuxeo Studio is much more than a rapid application development tool: it guarantees you that your customisation will be maintained automatically throughout the future releases of Nuxeo Platform components.
 Nuxeo Cli is a command line tool for helping developers bootstrap their custom modules.

   - Additional Client Integrations: Some additional client integrations are available: Adobe CC plugin, Salesforce application, AutoCad Plugin, Slack integration and more.

-  - PaaS and Docker Deployment Tooling
+  - **PaaS** and **Docker Deployment** Tooling
   Nuxeo has strong expertise in deploying Nuxeo Platform instances on docker containers, PaaS style, which you typically want to do if you are building a verticalised application on top of Nuxeo and have multi-tenancy considerations